xldenis/whycode/README.md

 ## Building the Server

-- Create a local switch and install the package: `opam switch create --locked .`
+- Create a local switch and install the package: `opam switch create . --locked`
 - This will build and install `whycode` into a local opam switch.

 ## Building the extension